Small, coin-like lithium button batteries can look like candy.

-Shiny, small coin-like, lithium button batteries can look like candy to young children.
-Too easy to find in house-hold products like remotes, phones, watches and even toys, when a child swallows a battery it can lead to severe injury or even death.
-Despite the risks, many parents are unaware that such ordinary items can be pose such a grave danger to their children.
+Easily found in household products like remotes, watches and even toys, small button batteries can lead to severe injury or even death if swallowed.
+Many parents are unaware that such items can be pose grave danger to their children.

 Children vary in severity to their reactions to swallowed batteries depending on the age of the child and how quickly parents sought medical care.
 Children around two-years old are at the highest risk because they are at the stage where placing objects in their mouths is common.

 Some cases, like the one ABC recently covered where 3 year-old Umar Khan swallowed a lithium button battery, illustrate what can happen when the problem is addressed within the 2-hour window.
 Umar was taken to the ER soon after swallowing the battery after his parents noticed the hyper-active boy was strangely subdued.
 An x-ray showed the battery in the esophagus, and the doctors were able to operate quickly.

 Even in this best-case scenario of timely and accurate medical help, Umar needed a nutrition tube to the stomach for three months.
 Luckily, Umar walked away with no long term damage to his esophagus or vocal cords.

 Unfortunately, 2 year-old Emmett Rauch was not as lucky and has had 18 surgeries as a result of swallowing a lithium button battery.
 No one saw the child swallow the battery and because the signs of poisoning can be almost identical to that of a common cold, his parents did not seek medical attention for 3 days.
 By then the battery had eaten away at his throat, and he had to have 4 inches of his esophagus surgically removed.
 He has also had lung problems and other associated medical issues.